nodeworld/vue-autocomplete-plugin/README.md

 In the above example, only the sku attribute in the object will be searched.

-Checkout stackblitz example for good example.
+Checkout the stackblitz example to know how it works.

 It's your responsibility to check the performance impact when using the relative search for large data.